jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 It indicates that cython compilation is not performed.

-Run django-mdict/mdict/readlib/pyx/build.bat under windows, and django-mdict/mdict/readlib/pyx/build.sh under linux.
+Run django-mdict/mdict/readlib/pyx/build.bat on Windows, and django-mdict/mdict/readlib/pyx/build.sh on Linux.

 This will compile readmdict.py.
 The compiled pyd or so runtime library is under django-mdict/mdict/readlib/lib/.
 After compilation, the speed is increased by about 1/3 compared to without compilation.